 Closing the deal

 In the end, selling a home should be an exciting experience.
-With a little planning, you can hopefully find yourself with a little extra cash from your sale to get you started in your new home.
+With a little planning, you can hopefully find yourself with the extra cash from your sale to get you happily started in your new home.